vincentcai48/Translationeer/README.md

 A web app that has powerful tools to help with language translation.
 Currently has support for Latin to English and English to Latin.

 Currently a work in progress, may be subject to breaking changes.
 Currently is in the process of development and expansion into a web-based Software as a Service application that is open source through GitHub.

 Built with React and Firebase

 Currently migrating to serverless with Firebase Functions, being moved off of Google App Engine soon.

-Not deployed through this GitHub repository, the code in this repository is not necessarily the exact code run on the platform.
+Continuous deployment is set up through this repository.
+However, there is no guarantee that the code in this repository is the exact code run on the platform.

 All open source code from Translationeer is in this repository.
 Owned and managed by vincentcaitech.